Lisa Hearne (chair), Martin Hearne, James Martin, Jama Stilwell, Aaron Perrine

 Non-Music Majors: $350 for one half-hour lesson per week for four terms (one-quarter course credit).
 The fee is the same for lessons on secondary instruments.

 Recipients of Music Scholarships and Awards will not be charged for lessons on their principal (scholarship audition) instrument.

 Music Lessons at Cornell:

 Students register for Solo Performance courses (music lessons) at the beginning of Term One and Term Five.
 These courses are taught over four consecutive terms.
 Registration entails additional costs (see Music Lessons, Fees*).
 Students may withdraw from these courses only during the first of the four terms.
 If a student withdraws from a Solo Performance course during the drop period, he or she will be charged only for the lessons scheduled between the beginning of the course and the date when the course is officially dropped and no entry concerning the course will appear on the student’s transcript.
 After the drop period has passed, if a student ceases to attend, a grade of F will appear on the student’s transcript and the student will be billed for the full semester charge.
 All music scholarship students must be enrolled in music lessons to retain their scholarships.
-For students graduating before 2017: after a student has earned more than one course credit in the continuing study of the same instrument, he or she may count the additional credits toward the fulfillment of the general B.A. requirement for a minimum of eight courses numbered in the 300s or 400s.
 All students enrolled in lessons are automatically enrolled in MUS 701 (Music Performance Seminar).
 Please see course description above.